-Thank you for your interest in the Lenny Krayzelburg Swim Academy!
-We look forward to teaching your swimmer.
-Below are some of the questions most frequently asked about the program.
-Please feel free to speak with our aquatics staff if you have concerns or questions.
+Please feel free to speak with our aquatics staff at 617.558.6442 or firstname.lastname@example.org if you have any questions, or to enroll your child.
 Two-way communication plays an essential role in developing a happy, healthy swimmer!

 Why the Lenny Krayzelburg Swim Academy?

 The schedule is flexible.
-Swimmers can enter the program at any time and progress at their own pace.
-There is no need to wait for a new class to start.
+Swimmers can enter the program at any time and progress at their own pace — no need to wait for a new class to start.

 Water safety is a key part of the program.
 Even infants can be taught the essential skills that may prevent an accident.